spdk/spdk/doc/iscsi.md

 ## Prerequisites {#iscsi_prereqs}

 This guide starts by assuming that you can already build the standard SPDK distribution on your platform.
-The SPDK iSCSI target has been known to work on several Linux distributions, namely Ubuntu 14.04, 15.04, and 15.10, Fedora 21, 22, and 23, and CentOS 7.
+The SPDK iSCSI target has been known to work on several Linux distributions and their later versions, namely Ubuntu 14.04, 15.04, and 15.10, Fedora 21, 22, and 23, and CentOS 7.

 Once built, the binary will be in `app/iscsi_tgt`.